andrepython/ICFDS/README.md

-# ICFDS
+# International Conference on Frontiers of Data Science (ICFDS) |  July 9 - 10, Hangzhou, P.R.
+China
-Repository associated with International Conference on Frontiers of Data Science (ICFDS), Hangzhou 2024.
+Repository associated with the short courses organised July 8, 2024 (one day before the conference start)

 ## Description
-This repository includes all code and important files required for the short course at the ICFDS 2024.
+This repository includes all code and important files required for the short courses pre-ICFDS 2024.

 ## Schedule